kimkha/aor-loopback/README.md

 Because of recent changes of **admin-on-rest**, this module will only support version 0.9.0 (or later) of admin-on-rest.

+## Prerequisite

+* Your loopback server must response `X-Total-Count` header when querying list.
+Please use [loopback3-xTotalCount](https://github.com/kimkha/loopback3-xTotalCount) on your server end.

 ## How to use

 1. `yarn add aor-loopback`